x157/x157.github.io/Git/index.md

 # Git SCM

-As a C++ developer, Git is indisputably the superior source control system.
+From the perspective of a C++ developer,
+Git is indisputably the superior source control system.

 It works great for small, technical teams, where everyone can compile their own Project and/or Engine.